spences10/dendron/vault/daily.notes.2021.06.09.md

   - [ ] To regard anyone except yourself as responsible for your judgment is to be a slave, not a free man. -- Mortimer Adler (Philosopher)
+  - [ ] I don't want to be a mindless consumer of data
+  - [ ] spaced repetition
+    - [ ] the brain is like a muscle, it needs to be flexed often
+    - [ ] the more often you do the thing you want to commit to memory the better your understanding of that thing will stick in your memory.
+    - [ ] you don't need to memorise everything that comes your way, that's impossible
+  - [ ] to recognise the limits of your knowledge and to appreciate others' intellectual strengths is one of the best things you can do.
+  - [ ] it's in our nature to focus on how we were wrong rather than we're now smarter.
+Attaching our egos to what we believe is determental to growing.
+A view is how you see something, it doesn't define you.

 ## Links